 When an infected tooth goes untreated, it can lead to a more advanced infection, in which case the tooth needs to be extracted.
 During a root canal treatment, Dr. Afsahi will remove any dead tissue and bacteria inside your tooth, going deep into the root canal to remove all of the infection.

-Most patients need root canals, when the pain of their infected tooth becomes so bad that the tooth hurts when chewing and feels tender to touch.
+Most patients need root canals when the pain of their infected tooth becomes so bad that the tooth hurts when chewing and feels tender to touch.
 In more severe cases, the tooth might become discolored, or the surrounding tissues might be swollen with tenderness around the lymph nodes, gum tissues, and surrounding bones.
 In worst cases or when an abscess is present, there might be draining present from the infection.

-During the first visit, we will begin by administering a local anesthesia to numb the tooth.
+During the first visit, we will begin by administering local anesthesia to numb the tooth.
 Once the tooth is numb, we will use small, state-of-the-art technology to begin accessing the infection through the top of your tooth, much like a traditional cavity drilling.
 Then, we will use a small file to remove all of the infection and damaged pulp from the inner portion of the tooth.

 Using similar files, we will shape the inside of the tooth, removing all of the pulp and irrigating the area, ensuring that the entire infection is disinfected.
 In more severe cases, we might use an antimicrobial rinse to remove any remaining bacteria and prevent further infections.

 After the tooth’s canal is completely cleaned out and dry, we will fill the tooth with a filling made out of a material called “gutta percha” that is similar to rubber.
-During your follow up appointment, we will place a permanent crown over the tooth to restore the tooth’s function.
+During your follow-up appointment, we will place a permanent crown over the tooth to restore the tooth’s function.

 In cases where a lot of the tooth’s structure needs to be removed, we will also incorporate a small supporting post in the root chamber, ensuring the crown is stable and functional.

-As we mentioned earlier, endodontic treatments are notorious being painful.
+As we mentioned earlier, endodontic treatments are notorious for being painful.
 On the contrary, modern root canals put an end to pain caused by infections in the pulp of the tooth.
-At Today’s Family Dental, we use the most effective techniques and anesthetics, so you can feel comfortable during your procedure.
+At Today's Family Dental, we use the most effective techniques and anesthetics, so you can feel comfortable during your procedure.

 For a few days after your treatment, your tooth might be more sensitive, especially if you were in pain before the procedure.
 To manage the pain, we will prescribe over-the-counter anti-inflammatory medication or prescription medication, depending on the severity of your pain.
 After your treatment, your tooth might feel different than your other teeth, until the permanent crown is placed.

-You can help keep infection at bay after a root canal treatment by continuing to practice a healthy oral hygiene and visiting our Tampa dental office for routine cleanings.
+You can help keep infection at bay after a root canal treatment by continuing to practice healthy oral hygiene and visiting our Tampa dental office for routine cleanings.
 You should also avoid chewing hard food, like ice and hard candy, to keep your crown healthy.